 Students coming from Europe (normally) do not need a visa for a study stay in Germany.

-Students from non-EU countries do need a visa for the purpose of studying (student visa).
+Students from non-EU countries need a visa for the purpose of studying (student visa).
 We advise you to contact the German Embassy or Consulate.

 Information on visa regulations can be found here.

 Yes.
 Students wishing to study in Germany must have health insurance coverage.
+Cost are around EUR 130-150 per month.

 Students from Europe can use their European Health Insurance Card (EHIC) as a proof of health insurance cover.
 Students from non-EU countries need a statutory health insurance for their visa but also for the matriculation at Merseburg University of Applied Sciences.